Meet our therapists

 Steve feels fortunate to work as a clinical psychologist and continues to value the opportunity to learn from the people he has been able to support.
 He enjoys forums when members of local communities can come together to discuss various topics from a psychological perspective.
 Steve is registered as a Clinical Psychologist with AHPRA (Australian Health Practitioner Regulation Agency).

-Steven is available for appointments on Tuesday to Friday from 8am.
+Steven is available on Thursdays and Fridays from 8am.

 Kristi is a committed and professional clinical psychologist motivated by applying her knowledge and experience to assist others.
 Having spent the early part of her career in health-related services including an oncology service in Canberra, Kristi has spent a number of years in the Military, assisting service men and women with the range of stressors and opportunities for growth and resilience associated with military life.